-This bill regulates AI systems to prevent discrimination, mandates independent audits for high-risk systems, allows enforcement by the attorney general, and provides a private right of action.
-The bill specifies measures to prevent algorithmic discrimination and outlines penalties for non-compliance.
+This bill regulates AI systems to prevent discrimination, mandates independent audits for high-risk systems, and allows enforcement by the attorney general.

 If you develop or use high-risk AI systems in New York, you must undergo independent audits to ensure compliance or face legal action.